 If the power outages are not many per year, and you don’t want to spend up to $10000 for a stationary standby generator to be installed, then you can go for a portable or large inverter generator.

-For these generators, you will have to store them in your garage and pull them out only in case of a power outage.
+You will have to store these generators in your garage and pull them out only in case of a power outage.
 These generators also need a transfer switch installed.

 3. The power outage occurs rarely

-In this scenario, you can have the generator just for a piece of mind.
+In this scenario, you can have the generator just for peace of mind.

 List of generators you can consider for these scenarios